Longing for Sameness

 Managing the Discomfort

-We must manage discomforting feelings during change.
+โ€‹We must manage discomforting feelings during change.
 The adjustments are demanding and uncomfortable.
 We want change but shouldn’t expect joyful transitions.
+David Brooks wrote in his New York Best seller, The Road to Character:

 Sadness is part of the journey.
 We experience loss.
-We tell ourselves that new changes feel great, when underneath, we are struggling.
+We tell ourselves that new changes feel great, while underneath, we are struggling.
 Accordingly, we deceptively explain to friends and family how energized we feel, but inside, we struggle.
 We have yet to grow into our change.
 We still long for the security of the sameness of our old life.

 “Hope begins in the dark, the stubborn hope that if you just show up and try to do the right thing, the dawn will come.
 You wait and watch and work: you don’t give up.”